biopython/biopython/Doc/chapter_quick_start.rst

 following the tutorial, if you want to see the same list of genes, just download the two files above or copy them from ``docs/examples/`` in the Biopython source code.
 In
-Section :ref:`sec:connecting-with-biological-databases` we will look at how to do a search like this from within Python.
+Section [sec:connecting-with-biological-databases] we will look at how to do a search like this from within Python.

-.. _sec:fasta-parsing:

 Simple FASTA parsing example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~